-Most expats who move to Fiji are usually looking to retire in the idyllic island nation, but very few relocate for the country's career opportunities.
+Most expats who move to Fiji are looking to retire in the idyllic island nation, while very few relocate for the country's career opportunities.
 Still, many expats are beginning to realise the potential in the burgeoning Pacific economy and thanks to the availability of an investment permit, it is fairly easy to set up businesses in Fiji.
 But expats on the job hunt may experience challenges with acquiring the work permit necessary to secure employment in Fiji.

 Job market in Fiji